makrai/notes/parasca16-repeval.md

 * antonymy, hypernymy and common sense knowledge
 * question answering involving reasoning about the physical world
-* improve machine translation by using the word with the right definition, when there is no one-to-one correspondence between words in the two different languages.
+* improve machine translation by using the word with the right definition, when there is no one-to-one correspondence between words in the two different langs